 Pro tip: Don't over process!
 Otherwise, you'll will end up with sauce instead of salsa. 😉

 And finally, transfer your salsa to a bowl to serve immediately, or place it in an airtight container if it will be stored in the fridge.
-Since the amount of liquid in the salsa will vary depending on the type and ripeness of the tomatoes, feel free to drain some off if desired.
+Since the amount of liquid in the dish will vary depending on the type and ripeness of the tomatoes, feel free to drain some off if desired.

 📋 Substitutions